dart-common-toolkit/dart-enum-to-string-check/README.md

 # ATTENTION

 ## Because last Dart version supports `name` parameter this plugin is recommended to use on old Dart revisions.
-Right now repository is not in Archive because plugin have some bugs that can be fixed in future.
-After all checks and fully compatible understanding, repository can be placed to Archive.

 # dart_enum_to_string_check